 The secret to a service experience that works for all ages?
 Choice

-In 2017 it’s becoming more common to have four different generations working within a single organisation: from the boomers born in the 20 years following 1946 to the generation Z employees now making up an increasing proportion of the workforce.
+In 2017 it’s becoming more common to have four different generations working within a single organization: from the boomers born in the 20 years following 1946 to the generation Z employees now making up an increasing proportion of the workforce.

-While this is positive as far as diversity’s concerned, that diversity also translates into a complex mix of different wants and needs that organisations increasingly have to cater for.
+While this is positive as far as diversity’s concerned, that diversity also translates into a complex mix of different wants and needs that organizations increasingly have to cater for.
 And this is particularly true when it comes to the way people interact with the service desk.

 One thing we’re seeing is a huge trend towards younger people looking for a technology experience at work that reflects the one they have with consumer brands.